Fellowship in Head and Neck, Oncologic Skull Base and Reconstructive Surgery

 Strengths

-We offer a comprehensive, interdisciplinary head and neck oncology and reconstruction team complemented by robust research and education programs.
-The fellow will develop increasing comfort in managing complex head and neck oncology patients within a multi-disciplinary framework.
-Dedicated clinical faculty provides mentorship to help develop skills and knowledge needed for an academic career.
-The academic milieu includes one of the finest Otolaryngology residency programs in the country, with excellence in every aspect of the field.
-The tumor immunology, engineering and public health programs at Johns Hopkins are pre-eminent and rare tumors program joint program with the National Institutes of Health creates a unique environment.
+We offer a comprehensive, interdisciplinary head and neck oncology and reconstruction team, complemented by robust research and education programs.
+The fellow will develop increasing comfort in managing complex head and neck oncology patients within a multidisciplinary framework.
+Dedicated clinical faculty provide mentorship to help develop skills and knowledge needed for an academic career.
+The academic milieu includes one of the finest otolaryngology residency programs in the country, with excellence in every aspect of the field.
+The tumor immunology, engineering and public health programs at Johns Hopkins are pre-eminent, and a rare tumors joint program with the National Institutes of Health creates a unique environment.
 Trainees have been highly successful in launching clinical translational academic careers.
-We have a strong multi-disciplinary skull base surgery team and maintain a designation as a North American Skull Base Surgery (NASBS) Multidisciplinary Team of Distinction.
+We have a strong multidisciplinary skull base surgery team and maintain a designation as a North American Skull Base Surgery (NASBS) Multidisciplinary Team of Distinction.

 Fellowship Faculty